 Indosole is a certified B Corporation; its cruelty-free products produce zero waste.

 Rainbow sandals make sturdy, long-lasting flip-flops thanks to their use of hemp's extra-strong fiber.
 Hemp is a natural fiber that has a minimal impact on the environment.

 However, the brand uses nylon thread to stitch its flip-flop; therefore, these rainbow sandals are not entirely plastic-free.
-Rainbow flip-flops do very well in long-term storage and do not deteriorate as quickly as cork or leather flip-flops.
+Rainbow flip-flops also do very well in long-term storage and do not deteriorate as quickly as cork or leather flip-flops.

 The flip-flops are stiff but have embedded arch support, so they don't hurt your feet.
-So if you are looking for a summer shoe that you can keep using year after year, consider rainbow's environmentally friendly flip-flops.
+So, if you are looking for a summer shoe that you can keep using year after year, consider Rainbow's environmentally friendly-flip-flops.
 They come in brown, black, and neutral colors.

 Inspired by beach surfing, Gumbies makes flip-flops for men and women from recycled materials.
-They make their recycled rubber soles from recycled tires woven with jute and the straps from recycled cotton.
+They make their recycled rubber soles from recycled tires woven with jute and straps from recycled cotton.